MultiSafepay/docs/content/my-account/onboarding/ubos.md

 ## UBO form

 Provide the details of all UBOs in the Statement of ultimate beneficial owner form.
-Upload in your MultiSafepay account color copies of the identity documents of all UBOs.
+Upload in your MultiSafepay dashboard color copies of the identity documents of all UBOs.

 {{< details title="Download the UBO form" >}}
 Download the: